 I therefore decided to transfer 500 euros to each platform at the 1st of August 2019.
 I invested the money at the same time and I will not deposit any more money to the two portfolios.
-Every month I will then do a status of the progress and earnings, to share with you which portfolio is currently ahead.
+Every month I will then do a status of the progress and earnings, to share with you which portfolio is currently ahead on different parameters.
 This will be interesting!

-Below you can see the results for both portfolios by the 1st of February 2020.
+Below you can see the results for both portfolios by the 1st of March 2019.
 Mintos Invest & Access still has the lead in terms of earning as expected.
-However, 180,23 euros of the money invested in Mintos Invest & Access is not available for instant withdrawal.
-This is a decrease since last month, so that is a good development.
-As always Bondora Go & Grow is ahead in terms of liquidity and Mintos Invest & Access is ahead in terms of returns with 21.01 euros versus 15.74 with Bondora Go & Grow.
-During February, for the first time during this test run, the average interest rate on Mintos Invest & Access dropped as it has been doing every month since the product came out, this time from 9.55% to 9.36%.
-Interesting battle!
-Stay tuned by signing up for the newsletter.
+However, 192.78 euros of the money invested in Mintos Invest & Access is not available for instant withdrawal.
+This is an increase of 12.55 euros compared to last month.
+So this month Bondora Go & Grow is ahead in terms of liquidity and Mintos Invest & Access is ahead in terms of returns with 27.28 euros versus 18.43 with Bondora Go & Grow.
+During February, for the first time during this test run, the average interest rate on Mintos Invest & Access went up.
+From 9.36% to 9.50%.
+Not a lot, but at least a move in the right direction.

 Get started on building your own crowdlending portfolio today!